 |Common Fleet||Scania K310IB

-Service CW6 is a cross-border route connecting the Taman Bukit Indah area within Johor with Boon Lay in Singapore, via the Tuas Second Link crossing.
+Service CW6 is a cross-border route connecting CIQ Second Link with Boon Lay in Singapore, via the Tuas Second Link crossing.
 The route is one of five regular cross-border bus services operating via the Tuas Second Link, along with Service CW3, CW4, CW4S and CW7, and the only one to serve Boon Lay.
-The boarding and alighting point of this route at Boon Lay is an abandoned bus stop along Boon Lay Way, near Boon Lay MRT Station.
+The boarding and alighting point of this route at Boon Lay is a bus stop along Boon Lay Way, near Boon Lay MRT Station which is not served by other public buses.
 CW6 is currently the only regular bus service to call at the stop.

 - Tuas CIQ & CIQ 2nd Link (Arrival / Departure): Designated bus boarding point